 SpiceJet plans to buy over 100 amphibian planes

 This is going to be a big deal for Spicejet and the business might boost up a lot.
 An amphibious plane is an plane that can take off and land on both land and water.
 The cost of this plane is somewhere around 4 Million United States Dollars.
 If we calculate the amount in Indian Rupees then we get the amount of 261480000.
 It’s quite a big amount for a plane.
-So, the total amount of this deal would be somewhere around 2600 crores.
+So, the total amount of this deal would be approximately 2600 crores.

 Transport minister of India Shri Nitin Gadkari is aiming to build these types of planes in India.
 Under the Prime Minister Narendra Modi’s program “Make In India”.
 The Japanese firm said it has already tested its plane in Nagpur and Guwahati.